Usage examples

 raise Exception("Some exception")

-# transaction will be automatically rolled back
+# transaction automatically rolls back

 from fastapi import HTTPException